GSA/resources.data.gov/pages/_resources/dcat-us-priorities.md

   ### AI R&D Data

-  Executive Order 13859 Maintaining American Leadership in Artificial Intelligence requires agencies improve their Comprehensive Data Inventory documentation to enable discovery and usability of data for AI R&D. This requirement is also outlined in Action 9 of the Federal Data Strategy 2020 Action Plan.
-Agency Chief Data Officers’ shall:
+  Consistent with [Executive Order on Maintaining American Leadership in Artificial Intelligence (EO 13859)](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/), agencies are directed to improve data “inventory documentation to enable discovery and usability [in order to] prioritize improvements to access and quality of data … based on the AI research community’s user feedback.”

-  1. Identify priority data assets for AI R&D, based on:
-      - Input from the non-Federal AI R&D community from both the Federal Registry Notice and subsequent feedback;
-      - Datasets that support the individual agency goals for AI R&D as well as those itemized on AI.gov:
-        1. Transportation
-        1. Healthcare
-        1. Manufacturing
-        1. Financial services
-        1. Agriculture
-        1. Weather forecasting
-        1. National security & defense
-      - Datasets and source code that address Fundamental R&D challenges in AI as discussed in The National Artificial Intelligence Strategic Plan: 2019 Update
-  2. Improve the standard metadata for priority data assets for AI R&D, based on:

   {: .table .table-schema}